sav-che/TL-2/Authors/Taschenberg, Ernst Ludwig {std. Taschenb.}.md

-> [!cite] BHL link: this entry starts at [page 172](https://www.biodiversitylibrary.org/item/103683#page/182/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 172](https://www.biodiversitylibrary.org/page/33212214) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Taschenberg, Ernst Ludwig (1818-1898), German (Prussian Saxony) botanist and entomologist; studied in Berlin and Leipzig ; assistant teacher at the Francke'schen Stiftungen Halle and from 1845-1847 associated with the Zoological Museum ib.; high school teacher at Seesen and Zahna 1847-1855; from 1855 again in Halle as inspector of the Zoological Museum and extraordinary professor of zoology at the university. (*Taschenb.*).
+Taschenberg, Ernst Ludwig (1818-1898), German (Prussian Saxony) botanist and entomologist; studied in Berlin and Leipzig ; assistant teacher at the Francke'schen Stiftungen Halle and from 1845-1847 associated with the Zoological Museum ib.; high school teacher at Seesen and Zahna 1847-1855; from 1855 again in Halle as inspector of the Zoological Museum and extraordinary professor of zoology at the university.
+**Abbreviated name**: *Taschenb.*

 #### Herbarium and types